David Fincher's unrealized projects: Lords of Dogtown

+Deadwood pilot episode

+According to Fincher, he was "two millimeters from saying yes to directing the pilot" of the HBO Western series Deadwood, having loved David Milch's teleplay.
+Walter Hill directed the episode instead.

 The Lookout

 In August 2003, Fincher was reported to be directing the spec-script written by Scott Frank for DreamWorks Pictures.
 Fincher helped develop the script with Frank, and his contributions were later featured in the finished film.
 After Fincher dropped out, DreamWorks also abandoned the film, which was later picked up by Miramax and directed by Frank himself.
 The film was eventually released in 2007 to positive reviews.